joncampbell123/dosbox-x/README.md

 in the form of DOSBox SVN.
 Meanwhile, some of the changes themselves incorporated code from other projects.

-Some features and improvments in DOSBox-X also came from another branch of DOSBox known as [DOSBox SVN Daum](http://ykhwong.x-y.net) which itself incorporated features from the original DOSBox project, DOSBox-X, and many experimental patches.
+Some features and improvements in DOSBox-X also came from another branch of DOSBox known as [DOSBox SVN Daum](http://ykhwong.x-y.net) which itself incorporated features from the original DOSBox project, DOSBox-X, and many experimental patches.
 Although the